2024 United States state legislative elections explained

 American Samoa

-All of the seats of the American Samoa Senate and the American Samoa House of Representatives are up for election in 2024.
+All of the seats of the American Samoa Senate and the American Samoa House of Representatives were up for election in 2024.
 Members of the Senate serve four-year terms, while members of the House of Representatives serve two-year terms.
 Gubernatorial and legislative elections are conducted on a nonpartisan basis in American Samoa.

 Guam